-- (a) To ensure the distance between buildings on adjacent properties allows adequate solar access, ventilation and privacy. - (b) To ensure that the amenity of rear yards, their function as private open space and their visual and landscape contribution to the surrounding area is protected and enhanced. - (c) To accommodate flexibility in the siting of buildings, where appropriate. - (d) To ensure the siting of buildings is consistent with surrounding buildings and does not visually detract from the streetscape. - (e) To ensure significant views and view corridors available from the public domain are retained.
+- (a) To ensure the distance between buildings on adjacent properties allows adequate solar access, ventilation and privacy. - (b) To ensure that the amenity of rear yards, their function as private open space and their visual and landscape contribution to the surrounding area is protected and enhanced. - (c) To accommodate flexibility in the siting of buildings, where appropriate. - (d) To ensure the front and rear setbacks of buildings are consistent with surrounding buildings and does not visually detract from the streetscape. - (e) To ensure significant views and view corridors available from the public domain and existing properties are considered as part of the local context of any development.
+Refer to Section 1.10 Views.

-1.4.1 Front and rear building lines
+1.2.1 Front and rear building lines

-- (a) New buildings and extensions to existing buildings are to extend no further than the predominant front and rear building lines of buildings in its vicinity (refer to Figures 5 and 6). - (b) The predominant rear building line is determined by the average setbacks of the existing main buildings on adjoining properties either side of the subject site (generally 3 to 4 dwellings) and is determined separately on the ground floor and first floor level.
+- (a) New buildings and extensions to existing buildings are to extend no further than the predominant front and rear building lines of buildings in its vicinity (refer to Figures 2 and 3). - (b) The predominant rear building line is determined by the average setbacks of the existing main buildings on adjoining properties either side of the subject site (generally 3 to 4 dwellings) and is determined separately on the ground floor and first floor level.

-In most circumstances development at first floor level and above shall be setback from the rear building line of the ground floor level in order to minimise bulk and scale impacts and provide visual relief for the open space and living areas at adjacent properties (refer to Figure 6).
+In most circumstances development at first floor level and above shall be setback from the rear building line of the ground floor level in order to minimise bulk and scale impacts and provide visual relief for the open space and living areas at adjacent properties (refer to Figure 3).